 In an attempt to promote this sort of work amongst early career cohorts, I am seeking to incorporate both PhD students and Postdoctoral Fellows into the wider intellectual orbit of the project.
 I am always looking to extend my project team still further.
 I remain happy to help sponsor applications for both PhD studentships and Postdoctorial Fellowships nature if they directly complement the programme of work I am undertaking for my Professorial Fellowship.

-Jack Copley started his programme in October 2014 on an ESRC studentship as one of my project-funded students and is co-supervised by Ben Clift.
-His thesis is entitled, 'The Roots of Financial Expansion in Productive Stagnation: A History of British Financialisation'.
+Jack Copley successfully defended his PhD in December 2018.
+He started his programme in October 2014 on an ESRC studentship as one of my project-funded students and was co-supervised by Ben Clift.
+His thesis was entitled, 'Financialisation and the State: Global Crisis and British Financial Regulatory Change'.

 His Synopsis: Despite the frequent extolling of financial market efficiency in mainstream economics and party political rhetoric, there is a growing body of social science literature linking the expansion of finance to the stagnation of the productive sector.
 However, there is no clear consensus on which direction, if any, causality runs between these two phenomena and, therefore, of how financial and productive markets interact with one another.
 My research advances an archival methodology to explore this puzzle.
 Focusing on the critical period of the 1970s and 1980s, my thesis examines the archives of British state, financial and nonfinancial corporate institutions in order to determine the extent to which actors experienced the profitability crisis as an external pressure to facilitate financial market growth.
 This will provide new insights into a period when the Keynesian orthodoxy was being torn asunder, forcing actors to reassess their understandings of the nature of markets, in a desperate attempt to discover a successful growth strategy.
 As such, my thesis will not only illuminate functional linkages between stagnation and financial expansion, but will explore how ideas about market instability have historically been dismantled and reconstituted in the context of political and economic turmoil.
 Find me on academia.edu.

-Javier Moreno Zacares started his programme in October 2014 on an ESRC studentship as one of my project-funded students and is co-supervised by Chris Clarke.
-His thesis is entitled, 'Rethinking the Spanish Bubble: A Political Economy of Urbanisation, Housing and Financialisation'.
+Javier Moreno Zacares successfully defended his PhD in December 2018.
+He started his programme in October 2014 on an ESRC studentship as one of my project-funded students and was co-supervised by Chris Clarke.
+His thesis was entitled, 'The Political in Political Economy: Historicising the Great Crisis of Spanish Residential Capitalism'.

 His Synopsis: My research focuses on the Spanish housing bubble, seeking to extract the implications of this case for our understanding of the social construction of the market.
 The case of Spain is particularly interesting given the active role that state and political parties took in sustaining the inflation of the bubble via clientelist dynamics, the result of a longer history of speculative dynamics in the land and housing markets, which were incubated in the 1960s under a fascist dictatorship.
 I rely on a historicist method to destabilise traditional conceptions of the market as a stable realm that can be explained through the lens of abstract logics of development.
 Instead, I seek to trace the path-dependent outcomes of political and social conflicts, as well as the diffusion of practices and discourses, to understand the making of the land and housing markets in the second half of the 20th century.